Nessa-v/Data-Analysis-projects/README.md

 ---

 This repository contains a collection of projects where I cleaned, explored and analysed datasets.
-I've also extracted key insights and provided suitable recommendations using MS Excel, Python, and PostgreSQL.

 As I continue to learn and grow in data analytics, I will make changes to this repository where necessary.